readyready15728/misc/stardew-valley-notes.md

 * Salmonberries are best turned into Jellies.
 * The Casino can be unlocked.
 * Use Tree Fertilizer to accelerate tree growth.
 * Maybe letting Pigs out all day is a good idea?
+(Better idea is using Auto Animal Doors.)
 * Give back the Wizard's Magic Ink to make magic buildings available.
 * The Iridium Band is really nice.
 * Harvey's clinic has valuable supplies!